atomic-junky/Monologue/README.md

 ## Super Simple export
 Monologue is working with just a simple JSON file and nothing else.
 You just need to save your chnages and it will update your JSON file.

-The advantage of working with a JSON file is that it's easy to use with any other game engine or programming language.

 ## Features
 - Easy to use: A simple and intuitive user interface.